 Saturday, March 4, 2017

 CGS will be co-hosting this program with the Afro-American Genealogical and Historical Society of Chicago (AAGHSC).
 This will be a special tour and program for both Societies.
 The National Museum of the American Sailor collects and preserves artifacts and personal archival materials about the United States Navy’s enlisted Sailors from 1775 to the present.
 The museum’s historical collections reflect the global travels of naval enlisted personnel.
 Donated personal materials include personal letters, photo albums, and scrapbooks of Sailors and WAVES; the largest public collection of recruit group photographs and yearbooks; uniforms, flags, and personal artifacts; and pamphlets, postcards, and rare printed materials, including the Great Lakes Bulletin, the Navy’s oldest continuously published base newspaper.
 We will receive a guided tour of the museum exhibits and also a talk on researching naval personnel.
 Tour will begin at 10:00am at 2531 Sheridan Road, Building 42, Great Lakes, IL.
 Free for CGS members and non-members.
 There is plenty of free parking and the museum is a 7 minute walk from the Metra Rail Great Lakes stop on the Union Pacific North line.
-Register now!

 Saturday, April 1, 2017